Hello and welcome! I’m Faith Gorsky, the writer, recipe developer, photographer, and food stylist behind An Edible Mosaic.

 We truly are what we eat.
 Keeping that in mind, at An Edible Mosaic I believe there’s a time and place for every type of food, but moderation is the best practice.
 I focus on real food-based recipes that sustain our bodies and minds, bring people together, and make a house a home.

-My recipes don’t focus exclusively on any one cuisine or type of food, but instead embrace the foods of many different cultures.
+The recipes on An Edible Mosaic don’t focus exclusively on any one cuisine or type of food, but instead embrace the foods of many different cultures.
 So much can be learned about people through what they eat, and how, when, and why they eat it.
 It’s my goal to inspire you to get into the kitchen and try something new.